-Trump says he is seeking input from NRA as he seeks ‘common-sense’ gun legislation
+Trump claims support for strengthening background checks, at odds with GOP statements

 The next day, the chamber passed a separate bill that would extend the time for the government to complete a background check on someone trying to buy a gun from a licensed dealer before the sale can go through.

 Trump threatened to veto the two bills, saying they do not sufficiently protect the Second Amendment rights of gun owners.
 Since the weekend shootings, however, Trump has expressed a new openness to considering background checks.

 Democratic leaders have urged McConnell to call the Senate back from recess and take up the House-passed bills.

-House Speaker Nancy Pelosi, D-Calif., sent a letter Thursday to Trump asking him to use his constitutional powers to force the Senate back into session to vote on the two bills.
+House Speaker Nancy Pelosi, D-Calif., sent a letter to Trump on Thursday asking him to use his constitutional powers to force the Senate back into session to vote on the two bills.

 “Mr. President, we have an opportunity to work in a bipartisan way to pass gun violence prevention background checks.
 However, Leader Mitch McConnell, describing himself as the ‘grim reaper,’ has been an obstacle to taking any action,” Pelosi wrote.

-During the radio interview Thursday, McConnell said the Senate should wait until after its scheduled return from recess to take address the issue.
+During the radio interview Thursday, McConnell said the Senate should wait until after its scheduled return from recess to address the issue.

 “What we can’t do is fail to pass something, you know, by just locking up and failing to pass – that’s unacceptable,” McConnell said.
 “What I want to see here is an outcome, not a bunch of partisan back-and-forth, these shots across the bow.”

-The Washington Post’s Josh Dawsey, Seung Min Kim and Colby Itkowitz contributed to this report.
+The Washington Post’s Josh Dawsey, Seung Min Kim, Colby Itkowitz and Paul Kane contributed to this report.